vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > **CAUTION**: You should take [steps](https://vand3rlinden.com/post/handle-your-spf-record/) to stay well under 10 DNS lookups.
 Because if a vendor decides to add another DNS lookup within its SPF include (child lookup).
 Your SPF record will become inaccurate because it has reached the DNS lookup limit, which may result in email delivery problems.

-### Avoiding the 10 DNS Lookups cap, to:
+### Tips to avoid reaching the 10 DNS lookups limit
 - Flatten your SPF record.
     - Example: `v=spf1 include:spf.domain.com -all` can be `v=spf1 ip4:11.222.33.444 ip4:11.222.33.444 -all`

 > **Not recommended**: The [problem with flattening](https://vand3rlinden.com/post/handle-your-spf-record/#the-dangers-of-spf-flattening) is that email service providers can change or add IP addresses without telling you.
 Then your SPF record will be inaccurate, leading to email delivery problems.

-- Where email is incapable of passing DMARC with SPF, configure DKIM for the P2 Sender domain on the sending server or mail provider.
+- Where email is incapable of passing DMARC with SPF (e.g. due to relaying), configure DKIM for the P2 Sender domain on the sending server or email provider.
-  - In this scenario, you must to set your SPF record to [softfail](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#softfail-or-hardfail) `~all`, this to ensure that the DMARC and DKIM evaluation will always be performed in the absence of a valid SPF validation.
+  - In this scenario, you must to set your SPF record to [softfail](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#softfail-or-hardfail) `~all`.
+This ensures that DKIM evaluation is always performed in the absence of a valid SPF validation, so the email can still be DMARC compliant due to DKIM alignment.

-> **Not recommended**: You should work toward having both SPF and DKIM properly aligned
+> **Not recommended**: You should work toward having both SPF and DKIM properly aligned.
+However, in relay scenarios, this is not always possible, even for DKIM.
+In such cases, you can check if your email provider supports ARC Sealers, which help preserve authentication results when an email passes through multiple servers.
+This allows your recipients to accept the ARC Seal from your relaying or intermediate server.
+More information about ARC Sealers can be found in [this](https://vand3rlinden.com/post/arc-explained/) blog.

 - Allow SPF to pass by using a different P1 sender, such as your email provider’s domain (if supported), and use DKIM on your own domain as the P2 sender.
 This method still DMARC compliant because DKIM is aligned with the P2 sender domain.